 Endometriosis causes severe pelvic pain and reduces fertility for millions of women worldwide.

-Our research aims to identify the causes of this disease, contributing to an enhanced understanding of its various forms.
+Our research aims to identify the causes of endometriosis, contributing to an enhanced understanding of its various forms.
 This knowledge will support the development of novel drug and non-invasive biomarker discovery programs.

 For research and media enquires, please email the team: endocare@wrh.ox.ac.uk